-- may invest in companies of any size;

-- seeks to invest primarily in securities of issuers located in Canada;

-- may invest in equities around the world, including those in emerging markets;

-- may invest a relatively large percentage of the Fund's assets in securities of issuers in a single country, a small number of countries, or a particular geographic region;

-- may invest up to 40% of the Fund's assets in non-Canadian securities;

-- uses a bottom-up investment approach -

-investments are selected based on

-fundamental analysis of issuers and their

-potential in light of their current financial

-condition and industry position, as well

-as market, economic, political and

-regulatory conditions; considers factors

-such as earnings, cash flows, competitive

-position and management ability of

-issuers;

-- may invest up to 50% of the Fund's assets in securities of other mutual funds or exchange-traded funds, including funds that may be managed by the Manager and/or an affiliate of the Manager and, in selecting these underlying funds, uses the same criteria as it uses for selecting individual securities as described above; and

-- takes into consideration ESG factors as set out under ESG Approach of Portfolio Manager and Sub-advisors MFS IMC (attributable to Equity and Fixed Income) beginning on page 218.
+- may invest in companies of any size; - seeks to invest primarily in securities of issuers located in Canada; - may invest in equities around the world, including those in emerging markets; - may invest a relatively large percentage of the Fund's assets in securities of issuers in a single country, a small number of countries, or a particular geographic region; - may invest up to 40% of the Fund's assets in non-Canadian securities; - uses a bottom-up investment approach investments are selected based on fundamental analysis of issuers and their potential in light of their current financial condition and industry position, as well as market, economic, political and regulatory conditions; considers factors such as earnings, cash flows, competitive position and management ability of issuers; - may invest up to 50% of the Fund's assets in securities of other mutual funds or exchange-traded funds, including funds that may be managed by the Manager and/or an affiliate of the Manager and, in selecting these underlying funds, uses the same criteria as it uses for selecting individual securities as described above; and - has adopted the responsible investment approach set out under Responsible Investment Approach of Portfolio Manager and Sub-advisors - MFS IMC (attributable to Equity and Fixed Income) beginning on page Error!
+Bookmark not defined..